jmfriedt/sentinel1_level0/README.md

 <h1>Current status and understanding on decoding</h1>

+*Thanks to the sharp analysis of Nicolas Desiderio Gonzalez Alonso De Linaje at the Technical University of Denmark, the software has now been compared with the reference dataset provided by ESA (see reference_dataset directory) and it is believed that the remaining processing bugs have been removed (Nov.
+2021).
+The text below represents the initial line of thought that led to Sentinel1 Level0 decoding software.*

 CCSDS is a well documented protocol a bit challenging to get familiar with, as was discussed earlier when decoding Meteor M2 weather satellite images (https://archive.fosdem.org/2019/schedule/event/sdr_meteorm2n/).
 Here the error